 A statement by G-20 finance ministers and central bank governors after their virtual gathering said their “common framework” for debt restructuring could allow low-income countries to get an extension on debt payments through mid-2021 and, possibly, forgiveness of all debt.

-The debt repayments stem from USD$13.8 billion owed to multilateral institutions, USD$11.6 billion to private creditors and USD$3.77 billion to the World Bank.
+The debt repayments stem from US$13.8 billion owed to multilateral institutions, US$11.6 billion to private creditors and US$3.77 billion to the World Bank.

 “Given the scale of the COVID-19 crisis, the significant debt vulnerabilities and deteriorating outlook in many low-income countries, we recognize that debt treatments beyond the Debt Service Suspension Initiative may be required on a case-by-case basis,” G-20 officials said in a brief statement.
 “All official bilateral creditors should implement this initiative fully and in a transparent manner.”